Feel free to split parts of this article once they have accumulated a sufficient amount of examples. It might be a good idea to take them to YKTTW

 - The Power Punch, Courage Shell, and Repel Cape, among others, from Paper Mario.

-- SaGa Frontier has no revive item, the mechanics of the game mean downed characters can be brought back by normal healing.
+- SaGa Frontier has no revive item, as the mechanics of the game mean downed characters can be brought back by normal healing.
+However, there are special Items that can restore Life Points on the spot.

 - Similarly, the Disgaea series has no revive items or even spells.
 You have to pay a healer between battles (This also means a measure of redundancy in your force is recommended, in case someone gets killed in an Item World run).